On International United Nations Day: ICAO’s role as a specialized agency of the United Nations

 Not only do these actions demonstrate the strong contribution of aviation to the 2030 Agenda for Sustainable Development, but they solidify ICAO’s role in fostering and advocating for the sustainable development of international air transport, while ensuring that No Country is Left Behind.

 Jimena Blumenkron, LL.M., LL.B., is an Aviation Safety Officer at ICAO, a published author, a speaker at international forums, and a guest lecturer at McGill University.
-She supports ICAO’s Strategic Planning Coordination and Partnerships Office.
+She is the Standards and Procedures Officer (SPO) for the areas of aviation legislation (LEG) and aviation organization (ORG) of the Universal Safety Oversight Audit Programme (USOAP) as well as policy aspects of the programme.